evernym/ui-challenge/README.md

     a) What is Aphrodite?
     b) What is Redux?
 2. Learn how to fetch/get api data into react, in particular the specified endpoints.
-3. Learn how to build a table in react including the specified data endpoints.
+3. Learn how to build a table in react including column headers that sort.
-4. Get api data to render in the table.
+4. Get api data to render in the table dynamically.
 5. Is the styling/css of the app responsive (mobile-first) and is the styling acceptable for mvp?
 6. Should I beautify the app with some boostrapped styling?
-7. Add code so table will sort by column headers
+7. ....
 8. If there is still time, implement testing.
 9. Return zipped file to Evernym
 10. Ask for feedback, and what else they would like at this point.